 Printable Recipe

 Julie says, "I love to serve this scramble with toasted bread for breakfast, or with gravy and quinoa for dinner.
 Any way you serve it, Tofu Scramble is great anytime of the day."
 I agree!
+We sometimes have it for dinner served over roasted or steamed asparagus, and sometimes I add strips of bell pepper, or a tablespoon of vegan "bacon bits" or chopped vegan "bacon" or "ham", or a bit of pesto, etc., to the mix.

-3 tablespoons nutritional yeast flakes
+2 tablespoons nutritional yeast flakes

 1/2 teaspoon granulated onion (or onion powder)

-1 small onion, (thinly) sliced
+1 small onion, very thinly-sliced

-Add 2 teaspoons more olive oil to the skillet, along with the sliced onion, mushrooms and garlic.
-Cook, stirring occasionally, until the mushrooms are tender.
-Sprinkle with white pepper (or black, freshly-ground-- BCG) and drizzle with Braggs or soy sauce (this is my preference--BCG), stirring until liquid is absorbed.
+Add 2 teaspoons more oil to the skillet, along with the sliced onion, mushrooms and garlic.
+Cook, stirring occasionally, until the onion is no longer crunchy.

 Nutrition Facts